jillxoreilly/StatsCourseBook/_sources/CorrCov_conceptCheck.md

 ```

 ![rViolations](images/catInteractions.png)
-<li> The plots above show type of pet owned by a (fictional) sample of men who
+<li> The two plots above show type of pet owned by two (fictional) samples
+of men.
+For each man the researcher recorded whether he descriebs
-describe themselves as politically liberal or conservative.
+himseld as politically liberal or conservative, and whether he prefers
+cats or dogs

 Explain what is meant by an interaction between categorical variables and why each of the plots
 above illustrate such an interaction